120 School Lunch Ideas For Kids

 - Fruit Snacks

-- Handful of chocolate chips alone or with nuts
+- A handful of chocolate chips alone or with nuts

 - Pudding or Jello

 - Fun Size Candy